angel-boschdom/matlab-seo-tool/README.md

 ### Compute the SEO score of your website

-Use the functions included in this repository to compute the SEO score for a website with respect to a keyword, using a variety of scoring methods.
+Use the functions included in this repository to compute your website's SEO score for a specific keyword, using a variety of scoring methods.

 ```matlab
 website = "https://www.mathworks.com/";